 Flexibility: Unlike in litigation, there is complete flexibility in how to craft a mediated resolution.
 There can sometimes be imaginative solutions to complex problems, whereas litigation offers a limited scope of remedies.

 Preparation before the mediation consists of each party’s counsel providing me with a pre-mediation statement, which lays out the issues of the case and any important matters relevant to the negotiation.
-I may also hold pre-mediation calls.
+I typically also hold separate pre-mediation calls.

 Most mediations begin with a joint session with all the parties and their counsel, so that I can provide an overview of the process, answer any questions, and provide participants with an opportunity to address the group, if they wish to.
 I then typically hold a series of private sessions with each party and their counsel.
-In these private sessions, I engage in risk analysis by discussing the factual and legal issues facing each party; I guide participants through the negotiation; and I provide parties an opportunity to feel heard.
 Once the parties have agreed upon a resolution, the parties sign a binding agreement memorializing the terms of the settlement.
-If the parties do not reach an agreement by the end of the session, I do not consider my job complete.
-I remain engaged with the case until all settlement possibilities have been explored.
+If the parties do not reach an agreement by the end of the session, I remain engaged with the case until all settlement possibilities have been explored.

-While the process outlined above is typical, there are cases for which variations to the process may be warranted.
-A hallmark of mediation is its flexibility and capacity for creative problem-solving.
+While the process outlined above is typical, there are cases for which variations may be warranted.
 Regardless of process, I bring to every case my careful preparation; neutrality; and perseverance in achieving resolution.
-I am also highly effective with emotionally charged disputes.